LIT-Protocol/docs/docs/learningLab/introToLit/progSigning.md

 At completion of this reading you should be able to:

 - Explain how Lit Actions and Programmable Key Pairs (PKPs) work together.
-- Mint a PKP through the PKP explorer.
 - Summarize use cases for programmatic signing.

 ---